Ny-Ålesund: History

 In 1956 Parliament approved a major upgrade to the mining facilities, which would cost NOK 20 million, in the hope that production could reach 200,000 tonnes.
 In 1956 two brothers, Einar Sverre and Gunnar Sverre Pedersen, through their company Norsk Polar Navigasjon, proposed that an airport be built at Kvadehussletta, on the outer-most point of Brøggerhalvøya.
 It was met by opposition from both Norwegian and Soviet authorities and no permits were granted, even though they pursued the case for a decade.
 By 1959 Ester I was depleted and the railway was closed—transport having been taken over by trucks, and production remained low during the late 1950s.

 An explosion on 5 November 1962 killed 21 miners.
 Two investigations were carried out and the issue became a heated political debate.
 In what became the Kings Bay Affair, Gerhardsen's Third Cabinet was ultimately forced to resign in August 1963, and all mining in Ny-Ålesund was terminated from 5 November 1963.
 For the meanwhile, Kings Bay was to retain the equipment and facilities in case later technological development would allow for safer mining operations.
 The first research establishment came in 1967, when Kongsfjord Telemetry Station was opened to communicate with the European Space Research Organization's satellites.
 The Royal Norwegian Council for Scientific and Industrial Research took over daily management of Ny-Ålesund until the telemetry station was closed in 1974.
 The station resulted in the construction of Ny-Ålesund Airport, Hamnerabben, and resulted in about thirty employees.

 The Norwegian Polar Institute established a scientific station in Ny-Ålesund in 1966, moving their ionosphere measurement station from Isfjord Radio.
 An early scientific agent was the Norwegian Institute for Air Research, which has conducted air research in Ny-Ålesund since the mid-1970s.
 Gradually there was increased interest in research in Ny-Ålesund.
 In the first years a series of universities sent summer expeditions.
 Kings Bay also generated revenue from selling fuel, supplies and air transport to shrimp fishers.
 By 1977 Kings Bay stuck a deal by the then state-owned Store Norske to sell all its claims, although it kept the property rights around Ny-Ålesund.
 During the early 1980s a plan for cultural heritage management was developed, which included the renovation of several older houses.
 In 1992 nearly the entire town was listed.

-Construction of the Zeppelin Station commenced in 1988 and in 1990 Kings Bay moved its administration from Oslo to Ny-Ålesund.
+Construction of the Zeppelin Station commenced in 1988; in 1990 Kings Bay moved its administration from Oslo to Ny-Ålesund.
 From 1992 the government allowed international research institutions to establish stations in Ny-Ålesund, and thus several institutes built stations the early 1990s.
 This was matched by Kings Bay, who invested in increased capacity, including dorms, a new dock and better communications.
 By 1996 there were over one hundred research projects in Ny-Ålesund.

 Climate

 Ny-Ålesund has a polar climate (Köppen ET).
-However, winter temperatures are very mild compared to other locations with the same classification because of the North Atlantic Drift.
+Nonetheless, winter temperatures are very mild compared to other locations with the same classification because of the North Atlantic Drift.